gojira/CarND-Behavioral-Cloning-P3/writeup_report.md

 I trained up to 20 epochs but more epochs did not result in better driving.

 ##### Training / Validation / Test

-I used standard ML approach of splitting data into training and validation sets.
+I used standard approach of splitting data into training and validation sets.
 As described above, with this project, accuracy was not a good indicator of driving performance, which is the actual objective criterion for success.
 The test "set" is actually running the model in the simulator using drive.py, and judging whether the car is able to drive around the track without going off track, as well as how fast it can go.

-I used 20% validation split.
+I shuffled the data set and used 20% validation split.

 ##### Activation functions
 I tried using Relu for convolutional layers and for the fully connected layers.
-The model worked best with Relu for the covolutional layers and non non-linearity introduced for the fully connected layers.
+The model worked best with Relu for the covolutional layers.
+For the fully connected layers, the model performed best without non-linearity (i.e., no special activation function).

 ##### Image preprocessing
 For image preprocessing, I experimented with the following.